srchulo/Mojolicious-Static-Role-Compressed/README.md

 Setting ["should\_serve\_asset"](#should_serve_asset) to a scalar that evaluates to false, such as `undef`, will cause a warning.
-If ["should\_serve\_asset"](#should_serve_asset) is a false scalar, there is no point int loading [Mojolicious::Static::Role::Compressed](https://metacpan.org/pod/Mojolicious::Static::Role::Compressed).
+If ["should\_serve\_asset"](#should_serve_asset) is a false scalar, there is no point in loading [Mojolicious::Static::Role::Compressed](https://metacpan.org/pod/Mojolicious::Static::Role::Compressed).

 # RESERVED STASH KEYS